 Chase Bliss Audio also has one of the coolest pedal formats, of which most of its pedals follow.

-As we can see below in the Warped Vynil Analog Vibrato/Chorus (link to check the price on Amazon), the format tells us immediately that these pedals are highly tweakable.
-The format featured 6 potentiometer knobs; 3 toggle switches, and 2 stomp switches.
+As we can see below in the Warped Vinyl Analog Vibrato/Chorus (link to check the price on Amazon), the format tells us immediately that these pedals are highly tweakable.
+The format featured 6 potentiometer knobs, 3 toggle switches, and 2 stomp switches.
 Most models also have a 16-way on/off set of switches at the top face of the pedal.

-Chase Bliss Audio also strives to incorporate digital control and recall into each pedal without having and digital signal processing.
+Chase Bliss Audio strives to incorporate digital control and recall into each pedal without any digital signal processing.
 This means that the audio is never converted and stays 100% analog while also benefitting from digital save/recall and processing.